Abd1997-Dev/Design-of-reduced-latency-and-increased-throughput-Polar-Decoder/README.md

 Fig.3 - Hardware architecture of the pe1
 </p>

 The corresponding schematic obtained from the xilinx vivado is attached in the fig. 4.
-I have used **structural modelling** to achieve the required architecture. [**Note: The block diagram in the paper takes the inputs from right side and gives the ouputs through left side. but in the schematic it is reversed.**]
+I have used **structural modelling** to achieve the required architecture. [**Note: The block diagram in the paper takes the inputs from right side and gives the ouputs through left side. but in the schematic it is reversed.
+Applicable for all the following figures**]

 <p align="center">
 <img src="https://user-images.githubusercontent.com/73669849/232690066-a691e641-3c87-41f4-8f15-7cf19d5b487e.png" width="600" height="300">